 “Printed Matter” Without Functional Or Structural Relationship To Physical Realm Has No Patentable Weight: A claim limitation is directed to printed matter “‘if it claims the content of information,’” and such limitations “are not entitled to patentable weight unless the printed matter is functionally related to the substrate on which the printed matter is applied” “because such information is not patent eligible subject matter under 35 U.S.C. § 101.”
 Praxair (Fed.
 Cir.
-05/16/18) (2-1) (claimed providing of information to doctor along with nitric oxide gas cylinders, has no patentable weight).
+05/16/18) (2-1) (claimed providing of information to doctor along with nitric oxide gas cylinders, has no patentable weight, but, in another claim, discontinuing a treatment based on provided information does have patentable weight due to functional relationship with rest of the claim).
 “Printed matter encompasses any information claimed for its communicative content, and the doctrine prohibits patenting such printed matter unless it is ‘functionally related’ to its ‘substrate,’ which encompasses the structural elements of the claimed invention.”
 C.R.
 Bard (Fed.
 Cir.
 11/10/20) (aff’g that “the content of the information conveyed by the claimed markers—i.e. that the claimed access ports are suitable for injection at the claimed pressure and flow rate—is printed matter not entitled to patentable weight,” but vacating Summ.
 J of anticipation); In re Guldenaar Holding (Fed.
 Cir.
 12/28/18) (aff’g Sec.
 101 rejection of ex parte appln. claims; markings on dice are printed matter (information) having no functional relationship with the substrate and thus have no patentable weight in a claimed method for playing a dice game and do not constitute “inventive concept” for purposes of Step Two of Alice).
 “A limitation is printed matter only if it claims the content of information… [It] must be matter claimed for what it communicates.”
 In re DiStefano (Fed.
 Cir.
 12/17/15) (rev’g PTAB determination that claim element (“selecting a first element from a database including web assets authored by third party authors and web assets provided to the user interface or outside the user interface by the user”) lacks patentable weight: “Although the selected web assets can and likely do communicate some information, the content of the information is not claimed.
 And where the information came from, its ‘origin,’ is not part of the informational content at all.”); In re Taylor (Fed.
 Cir.
 05/22/19) (non-precedential) (aff’g PTAB obviousness; claimed placing advertisements (including a barcode) of nearby businesses on advertising mat at base of a gas pump; “inclusion of a barcode is nothing more than another type of printed matter within an advertisement that does not change the function of the claimed advertising mat”); In re Theresa (Fed.
 Cir.
 01/17/18) (non-precedential) (aff’g obviousness rejection; where claim recites symbols printed on labels affixed to memory devices, the symbols have “no patentable weight” because they “bear no functional or structural relationship to the labels on which they are printed and thus cannot form a patentable distinction with the prior art references … [The] labels relate to the contents of the memory devices labeled, not to the labels on which they are printed.”); In re Bryan (Fed.
 Cir.
 03/31/09) (non-precedential) (aff’g obviousness rejection of claim to a “game board and game,” “the printed matter does not depend on the game’s structural elements, and the game’s structural elements do not depend on the printed matter.”); In re Xiao (Fed.
 Cir.
 10/12/11) (non-precedential) (aff’g Board obviousness ruling based on ruling that wild-card position label on combination lock (which user could associate as part of a memorable word) has no patentable weight: “The claimed lock’s function turns solely on the physical alignment among tumbler rings, regardless of what may be printed at each position or how an individual user subjectively perceives any particular position label.
 In short, the presence or identity of a given position label has no bearing on the lock’s ultimate function, and the claimed device can be used in the same way and for the same purposes with or without wild-card position labels.”
 Information “useful and intelligible only to the human mind” has no patentable weight.)
 But seeIn re DiStefano (Fed.
 Cir.
 12/17/15) (rev’g PTAB determination that claim element (“selecting a first element from a database including web assets authored by third party authors and web assets provided to the user interface or outside the user interface by the user”) constitutes “printed matter”); In re Gulack (Fed.
 Cir.
 03/30/83) (2-1) (sufficient functional relationship where claims “require a particular sequence of digits to be displayed on the outside surface of a band.
 These digits are related to the band in two ways: (1) the band supports the digits; and (2) there is an endless sequence of digits — each digit residing in a unique position with respect to every other digit in an endless loop.
 Thus, the digits exploit the endless nature of the band.”
 “The critical question is whether there exists any new and unobvious functional relationship between the printed matter and the substrate.”).

 Novel Instructional Limitation Has No Patentable Weight Where It Lacks Functional Relationship With Rest Of Claimed “Invention”: “Printed matter” case law applies to method claims as well as product claims.
 Where “an instructional limitation” (“‘informing’ the patient that taking metaxalone with food will increase the drug’s bioavailability”) is added to an old method, it cannot avoid invalidity unless it has a “new and unobvious functional relationship” with the known method.
 “This relationship, however, is not functional.
 Informing a patient about the benefits of a drug in no way transforms the process of taking the drug with food.
 Irrespective of whether the patient is informed about the benefits, the actual method, taking metaxalone with food, is the same.
 In other words, the ‘informing’ limitation ‘in no way depends on the [method], and the [method] does not depend on the [‘informing’ limitation].’”); King Pharm.
 (Fed.
 Cir.
 08/02/10) (citing In re Ngai, 367 F.3d 1336, 1339 (Fed.
 Cir.
 2004) (per curium)); accordIn re Kao (Fed.
 Cir.
 05/13/11) (“no functional relationship” between the administering and informing steps).
 Cf.Warsaw I (Fed.
 Cir.
 03/02/15) (rejecting convoyed sales lost profits because related products not “functionally related to the patented product, in part because they would work as well without the patented technology”).